rackerlabs/support-how-to/content/how-to/cloud-servers/disable-http-compression-in-apache/index.md

 product_url: cloud-servers
 ---

-This article explains how to check if HTTP is being compressed on your Apache&reg; server.
+This article explains how to check if your Apache&reg; server is compressing HTTP.
 It also explains how to disable the compression.

 ### Testing your server for HTTP compression